 ETSI has been tasked with developing a new standard for ESOMPs operating in the bands between 17.3 and 30 GHz.
 ETSI has assigned the number EN 303 978 to the standard being developed for ESOMPs at Ka-band

-for ESOMPs in the bands 27.5-30.0 GHz and 17.3-20.2 GHzWhile ESOMPs are mobile and would therefore logically fall under the Mobile Satellite Service, the terminals for GSO systems are designed to operate in an FSS environment and operated in compliance with existing FSS rules.
+Potential approaches for ESOMPs in the bands 27.5-30.0 GHz and 17.3-20.2 GHz

+ESOMPs represent one of many examples of service convergence that CEPT administrations are confronting.
+Recent technological developments have allowed FSS satellite networks to provide service to a moving platform, which traditionally could only have been provided by systems in the mobile satellite service (MSS) While ESOMPs are mobile and would therefore logically fall under the Mobile Satellite Service, the terminals for GSO systems are designed to operate in an FSS environment and operated in compliance with existing FSS rules.
 But terminals designed for possible non-GSO systems cannot comply with these rules.

 In considering what regulatory provisions should be adopted for ESOMPs, several options are available.
 The first option would be to treat ESOMPs as a Mobile Satellite Service, which would need an new MSS allocation in the FSS band(s).
 Another would be to treat them as FSS, which requires the development of an ECC Decision.
 A third option would be to change the definition of FSS to include service to mobile platforms.
-The advantages and disadvantages of these options are summarized in the table below.
+The advantages and disadvantages of these options are discussed below.